Angeth-Herjok/se-assignment-1-setting-up-your-developer-environment-Angeth-Herjok/README.md

 - Adherence to submission guidelines and deadlines.

 Note: Feel free to reach out for clarification or assistance with any aspect of the assignment.

+DOCUMENTATION:

+Developer Environment Setup Documentation
+Overview
+This document outlines the steps I have taken to set up my development environment for the project.
+The environment includes the necessary tools and configurations to ensure a consistent and efficient workflow.

+Operating System
+I have installed Windows 11 on my development machine.
+The Windows 11 installation process was straightforward, and I followed the on-screen instructions provided by the Microsoft download page.

+Text Editor/IDE
+I have chosen to use Visual Studio Code as my primary text editor and Integrated Development Environment (IDE).
+I downloaded the latest version of Visual Studio Code from the official website and installed it on my machine.
+Visual Studio Code provides a rich set of features and extensions that enhance the development experience.

+Version Control
+For version control, I have set up a GitHub repository for the project.
+I created a new account on GitHub and initialized a Git repository for the project.
+This allows me to track changes, collaborate with team members, and manage the codebase effectively.

+Programming Language and Runtime
+Python is the primary programming language for this project.
+I have downloaded and installed the latest version of Python from the official website.
+I have also verified that the Python installation was successful by running python --version in the command prompt.

+Package Manager
+Python comes with the pip package manager pre-installed.
+I have confirmed the installation by running pip --version in the command prompt.

+Database Configuration
+I have installed the MySQL database for the project.
+I downloaded the latest version of the MySQL Installer for Windows from the official website and followed the on-screen instructions to complete the installation and configuration.

+Development Environment Virtualization (Optional)
+To ensure a consistent and isolated development environment, I have decided to use Docker containers.
+I have installed Docker Desktop on my machine and set up the necessary Docker configurations for the project.

+Visual Studio Code Extensions and Plugins
+To enhance my development workflow in Visual Studio Code, I have installed the following extensions:

+Git integration (e.g., GitLens, Git Blame)
+Syntax highlighting for Python
+Code formatting (e.g., Black, Prettier)
+Linting (e.g., pylint, flake8)
+These extensions provide additional features and tools to streamline the development process.

+Documentation and Reflection
+I have created this documentation file to record the steps taken during the setup process.
+This document serves as a reference for future setup or troubleshooting, and it can also be shared with team members or new developers joining the project.

+During the setup process, I encountered a few minor challenges, such as:

+Configuring the MySQL database connection in the project code.
+Integrating the Docker container with the development environment.
+I was able to resolve these issues by referring to the official documentation and seeking guidance from online resources and forums.
+The experience has helped me better understand the setup requirements and the importance of thorough documentation.